KarthikBhat21/Semantic-NLP-Filtering-and-Classification-of-Virology-Epidemiology-Research-Papers/README.md

 ### 1. Semantic NLP Filtering

 #### NLP Technique Used
-For filtering papers relevant to deep learning in virology/epidemiology, **semantic natural language processing (NLP)** has been used, specifically the `SentenceTransformer` model (`all-MiniLM-L6-v2`).
+For filtering papers relevant to deep learning in virology/epidemiology, **semantic natural language processing (NLP)** has been used, specifically the 'SentenceTransformer' model ('all-MiniLM-L6-v2').
 This approach leverages contextual embeddings to measure the semantic similarity between each paper’s content and a set of predefined deep learning-related keywords.
 By using embeddings, this method moves beyond simple keyword matching, understanding the context in which terms are used.

 #### Why Semantic Filtering over Keyword-Based Filtering?
 While keyword-based filtering can quickly identify exact matches, it fails to account for variations in phrasing or synonyms.
 Semantic filtering allows for a more accurate representation of the paper’s content, capturing relevant papers that might use synonymous terms or slightly different language to describe deep learning techniques.
 This technique helps reduce false negatives, ensuring more comprehensive results for researchers.